 Our club is run entirely by volunteers who give up their time to help each other.
 If you would like to help out as well, please speak to a committee member or nominate to join the committee at the AGM in December.
 Nomination forms are available in the Term 4 newsletter each year.

 At times throughout the year, Midland Dog Training Club holds trial competitions.
-We often need people to help with stewarding at these trails.
+We often need people to help with stewarding at these trials.
 You will of course be shown what to do, so if you would like to help with that please let your trainer or a committee member know.